aaronicsubstances/bridge-arithmetic/README.md

 ## Algebra Topics

 - justification for any unproven arithmetic procedures and rules, following lead of Kiselev's Arithmetic.
-- long division algorithm, standard subtraction algorithm involving borrows or carries, compact version of partial decomposition multiplication algorithm - i.e. if they were skipped in favour of the more intutive but less efficient alternatives earlier on.
+- long or short division algorithm, standard subtraction algorithm involving borrows or carries, long multiplication algorithm - i.e. if they were skipped in favour of the more intutive but less efficient alternatives earlier on.
 - swapping "of" operator with overloaded meaning of multiplication which covers fraction multipliers
 - standard formulas for multiplication and division of fractions - i.e. if they were skipped in favour of the more intutive but less efficient alternatives earlier on.
 - Divisibility Rules and Prime Factorization
 - developing proficiency in arithmetic of integers and rational numbers involving negative numbers.
 - Conversion of positive fractions from and to decimal expansions
 - Conversion of positive fractions and decimal expansions to rounded decimal expansions
+- Conversion of fractions and decimal expansions from and to percentages
 - expression evaluation (aka "substitution") mainly involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication
   - can include powers, roots, trigonometry and logarithms